dask/dask/README.rst

         'y': (inc, 'x'),
         'z': (add, 'y', 10)}

-A "dask graph" is nothing more than a dictionary of tuples where the first element of the tuple is a function and the rest are the arguments for that function.
+A dask graph is just a dictionary of tuples where the first element of the tuple is a function and the rest are the arguments for that function.
 While this representation of the computation above may be less aesthetically pleasing, it may now be analyzed, optimized, and computed by other Python code, not just the Python interpreter.

 .. image:: docs/source/_static/dask-simple.png
    :height: 400px